cjustinobi/greedy-pig/README.md

 - Install the packages `npm install`
 - Start the frontend, `npm run dev`
 - Follow the instructions on the command line.
 (You will need to create a new Convex project)
+- Run `cartesi address-book` and copy the ERC20 Test Token address and import in your metamask.
+You will need some tokens to play the game when in a *BET* mode game

 ### Deployment